m-a-x-e-d/falco-opensearch-poc/README.md

 The solution consists of the following components:

-- **Falco**: Monitors system calls on the host, detecting security events based on pre-defined rules (there is only one rule, as the goal is to use Sigma rules within OpenSearch in the future)
+- **Falco**: Monitors system calls on the host
+- **Auditbeat**: Alertnative for monitoring system calls
-- **Fluentd**: Receives Falco events via Docker logging driver and forwards them to OpenSearch
+- **Fluentd**: Receives Falco and Auditbeat events via Docker logging driver and forwards them to OpenSearch
 - **OpenSearch**: Stores and indexes security event data
 - **OpenSearch Dashboards**: Provides visualization and analysis capabilities
-- **Init Container**: One-time setup container that creates necessary indices and dashboards
+- **Init Containers**: One-time setup containers that creates necessary indices, dashboards, and detectory for security analytics

 ## Configuration